kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-1).md

 A scenario where an attacker got access of your kuberentes cluster via token or kube config file

-after gaining access of the cluster , he will try to exploit the applications and serviced deployed on it
+After gaining access of the cluster ,the hacker will try to exploit the applications and serviced deployed on it

-lets understand the attack by an example
+Lets understand the attack by an example

 1. lets say your application running using an image ghcr.io/datosh/demo-token/demo-app:latest this image is getting used in `deployment.yaml`